achertovsky/yii2-user-advanced/readme.md

-Works only for yii2-advanced-template ~2.0.14
+Creted and tested for yii2-advanced-template ~2.0.14.
+Other support is not guaranteed, but expected and will be developed.

 Will override default template user interaction, including:
 - routes